 Considerations to Make Before Investing

 Many manufacturers believe that converting their semi-automatic welding processes to a fast, productive, fully automated process is simply a matter of deciding to do it and then applying the money and time to make it happen.
-Like most things in life, however, it’s just not that simple.
+Like most things in life, however, it’s not quite that simple.
 Achieving the many advantages of an automated welding cell first requires careful assessment of the current welding processes and a detailed plan to automate.

 Whether it is a fixed automation system or a fully automated robot (see Additional Information: Fixed Versus Fully Automated), automating the welding process offers the potential for numerous benefits: